go-gl/glow/README.md

 Usage
 -----

 Use `go get` to download and install one of the prebuilt packages.
+The prebuilt packages support OpenGL versions 3.2, 3.3, 4.1, and 4.4 across both the core and compatibility profiles and include all extensions.

     go get github.com/errcw/glow/gl-{core,compatibility}/{3.2,3.3,4.1,4.4}/gl
     go get github.com/errcw/glow/gl-core/3.3/gl